nodeca/bag.js/README.md

 - Parallel load and sequential execution for JS / CSS and other types of files
 - Use IndexedDB / WebSQL / localStorage - no size limits for big assets.
 - KV storage for objects, with simple interface.
-- Callbacks-style interface, like in node.js
+- Supports thenable + callbacks.
 - You can use multiple instances with different storage options.
 For example Indexeddb + WebSQL for assets and localStorage for user settings.
-- 3.2K when minified+gzipped
+- 4.1K when minified+gzipped, no extra dependencies.
 - Partial compatibility with [basket.js](http://addyosmani.github.io/basket.js/).
+- Built-in simple thenable implementation for browsers without promises support.

 Install via bower: